cccccroge/performance_playground/README.md

 ### Main Goal
-This is a small app that demonstrate some possibilities of using optimization tecnique in React.
+This is a small app that demonstrate some possibilities of using optimization technique in React.